 - Seed starting mix is made for starting herbs from seed indoors.

-- Potting mix is used to either transplant your herbs once they get to a certain age or it can also be used in pots or containers inside if you decide to keep your herbs growing on indoors.
+- Potting mix is used to either transplant your herbs once they get to a certain age or it can also be used in pots or containers inside if you decide to keep your herbs growing indoors.

 - Both Potting Soil or Potting Mix can be used for outdoor pots.
 Note the difference between potting soil and potting mix is typically the amount of compost or perlite included in the bag.
 A lighter mix should be used for indoor or smaller sized pots.
 Larger planters can handle a slightly heavier potting soil.